BenjaminShinar/Books-Resources/CPP Confrences/CoreC++2023/README.md

 The gcc `-c` flag makes it so only the first step of compilation is performed, and it outputs an object file, we can then call `objdump -d` and look at the code disassembly (`objdump -t` will show the symbols).\
 This includes the mangled names and the machine code instructions (we can pass it through `| c++fill` to get de-mangled names for better readability).\
-the assembly code has function calls in assembly, the instuction is call, and the op-code is zero. this is because the compiler doesn't know where the actual code is, and it needs the linker to fill it in. we could also add the `--reloc` flag to the object dump and see how the code expects the re-locations should work.\
+the assembly code has function calls in assembly, the instruction is call, and the op-code is zero. this is because the compiler doesn't know where the actual code is, and it needs the linker to fill it in. we could also add the `--reloc` flag to the object dump and see how the code expects the re-locations should work.\
 we can run the disassembler on the executable file and see how it looks after linking. now the addresses are filled out with actual locations.\
 if we want to link with a library (static archive) we pass the library with `-L` path argument, we can use the `-###` flag to tell gcc to print what it actually will run, and it will show the entire command it would use, including linking the standard libraries. the linking order is sometimes important.